 How Teams Qualify For The FIFA World Cup

-- Africa - The Confederation of African Football (CAF)
+- Africa – The Confederation of African Football (CAF): 9 or 10 spots

-- Asia - The Asian Football Confederation (AFC)
+- Asia – The Asian Football Confederation (AFC): 8 or 9 spots

-- North and Central America and the Caribbean - The Confederation of North, Central American and Caribbean Association Football (CONCACAF)
+- North and Central America and the Caribbean – The Confederation of North, Central American and Caribbean Association Football (CONCACAF): 6, 7 or 8 spots

-- South America - The South American Football Confederation (CONMEBOL)
+- South America – The South American Football Confederation (CONMEBOL): 6 or 7 spots

-- Oceania - The Oceania Football Confederation (OFC)
+- Oceania – The Oceania Football Confederation (OFC): 1 or 2 spots

-- Europe - The Union of European Football Associations (UEFA)
+- Europe – The Union of European Football Associations (UEFA): 16 spots

 World Cup Finals Format

-When looking at the World Cup Finals themselves, it’s important to remember that the current system of thirty-two teams competing for the ultimate prize in international football is coming to an end.
-From 2026 onwards, forty-eight teams will compete in the World Cup Finals, but we’ll explain how that is going to work shortly.
-To begin with, let’s look at how the thirty-two team tournament tends to pan out.
+When looking at the World Cup Finals themselves, it’s important to remember that the previous system of thirty-two teams competing for the ultimate prize in international football is now over.
+From 2026 onwards, forty-eight teams will compete in the World Cup Finals.

-There are two phases involved with the current tournament the Group Stage and the Knockout Rounds.
-For the Group Stage, teams are split into eight groups containing four teams each.
-The hosts are joined by seven other teams as seeded nations, selected according to their FIFA World Ranking as well as performances in recent World Cup tournaments.
+There are two phases involved with the tournament the Group Stage and the Knockout Rounds.
+For the Group Stage, teams are split into twelve groups containing four teams each.
+The three hosts are joined by nine other teams as seeded nations, selected according to their FIFA World Ranking as well as performances in recent World Cup tournaments.
 They are each put into a different group, with the remaining teams placed into ‘pots’ according to their geographical location.
-The teams are then drawn randomly into one of the eight groups, with each group containing no more than two European sides and no more than one team from any other of the confederations.
+The teams are then drawn randomly into one of the twelve groups, with each group containing no more than two European sides and no more than one team from any other of the confederations.

 - Biggest Goal Difference